Procedures for Late Examinations

 - Employment reasons

-A student who cannot take an examination on the specified date should notify the Assistant Dean for Registration and Records immediately.
+A student who cannot take an examination on the specified date should notify the Registrar immediately.
 DO NOT DIRECTLY CONTACT THE INSTRUCTOR SINCE THIS MAY JEOPARDIZE THE ANONYMITY OF THE EXAM PROCESS.
 Notice should be given as soon as the student realizes an emergency or problem and, if possible, prior to the day on which the particular examination is given.

 All late examinations are graded on a “Credit”, “C-“, “D+”, “D”, “D-“, “F” basis.
 A student who misses an examination without first obtaining permission shall receive the grade of “F” for that course.
 The student shall have the right to petition the Dean or Associate Dean for Academic Affairs and to show just cause why he or she should be given the grade of “Incomplete”.
 The dean or associate dean shall decide whether the reason for missing the examination was serious enough to allow the student to receive the grade of “Incomplete” instead of “F”.